 Remember – violence or threats of violence in any form is unacceptable workplace behavior.
 It should not be tolerated and must be addressed immediately.

 Implementing strategies and step-by-step plans will ensure that your company is as prepared as possible.
 You need to take a look at the possible threats that could affect your staff, then make plans to eradicate them.

 See below for several suggestions on integrating things such as disaster planning, workplace safety, and emergency preparedness at your organization.

 What Is the Purpose of National Preparedness Month?

-Since 2004, September has been deemed the National Preparedness Month across the entire United States of America.
-It's a time that people promote workplace safety and planning for the direst of circumstances.
+Since 2004, September has been deemed National Preparedness Month across the U.S. It's a time that people promote workplace safety and planning for the direst of circumstances.

 Be sure to take this month of September seriously and put in several different plans for any emergency situation.